volta-cli/rfcs/text/0000-toolchain.md

 ## Pinning a project

-The `"toolchain"` section of `package.json` selects the engine image associated with a package.
+The `"volta"` section of `package.json` selects the engine image associated with a package.

-Users can pin the engine by manually editing the `package.json` `"toolchain"` section or via [`volta pin`](https://github.com/volta-cli/rfcs/pull/24).
+Users can pin the engine by manually editing the `package.json` `"volta"` section or via [`volta pin`](https://github.com/volta-cli/rfcs/pull/24).

 When the `node` shim or a package manager shim is executed from within a pinned project, the shim delegates to the version of that tool from the project's pinned engine.